apache/pulsar-site/docs/concepts-messaging.md

   The topic has 1 active consumer and 1 stand-by consumer.

-  Consumer A is the master consumer, while Consumer B would be the next consumer in line to receive messages if Consumer A is disconnected.
+  Consumer A is the master consumer, while consumer B would be the next consumer in line to receive messages if consumer A is disconnected.

   ![Failover subscriptions](/assets/pulsar-failover-subscriptions-2.svg)